Bergam0t/bergam0t.github.io/_pages/about.md

 I bloody loved it.

 I bring this attitude to everything else I have tackled in my life.
 My studies, my jobs - I will throw myself into it with a smile on my face.
 I believe you can learn anything and do anything with the right attitude and, more importantly, the right people around you.

+### Misc

+Huge thanks to Katerina Bosko for some very helpful articles on [customising the Minimal Mistakes theme](https://www.cross-validated.com/Personal-website-with-Minimal-Mistakes-Jekyll-Theme-HOWTO-Part-II/).